 - Charles von Stablo-Allstedt, failed Prince of Clus and Kronstadt (9th gen. Ventrue, childe of Gottfried von Gifhorn, e.
 AD 1129, d.
 1177).
 Tenure: AD 1150-1170 (Clus) and 1170-77 (Kronstadt).
 Ambitious and eager to impress his sire and other elders among the then-emergent faction of the Eastern Lords, Sir Charles identified the emigration of settlers from his native land of Wallonia to Transylvania as an opportunity to finally “win his spurs” as a Ventrue.
 Although he hid it well, the neonate was by far the least experienced of his fellows, and indeed he was closer in potency and talent to some of the underlings of the others rather than a power in his own right.
 It seems that his greatest talent was his capacity to pretend to be more able than he actually was, and together with the backing of his sire it was this capacity to falsely represent himself as a driver of settlement that earned him a place on the Council of Ashes.
 The reality of Clus was not up to his expectations, so when he eventually had the opportunity to abandon it in favour of one of the more promising settlements, Sir Charles did so without hesistation.
 This in turn set off a series of destabilising turns that ultimately unravelled the already strained council.
-When he was destroyed by a rabid pack of desperate, orphaned Tzimisce, none of his peers cared to mourn him.
+When he was destroyed by a rabid pack of desperate, orphaned Tzimisce furores, none of his peers cared to mourn him.
 He was survived by his two neonate progeny, Clementia and Floriant, both of whom were left to drift back to safer climes in the West.

 - Éliás Orseolo, failed prince of Clus (8th gen. Ventrue, childe of Nova, e.
 AD 1122, d.
 1190?).
 Tenure: AD 1170-1190.
-Despite his Italian name, the pedigree of this Árpád Ventrue was undoubted for as a mortal, he was the great-great nephew of King Peter the Venetian, the second king of Hungary.
+Despite his Italian name, the pedigree of this Árpád Ventrue was undoubted for as a mortal, for he was the great-great nephew of King Peter the Venetian, the second king of Hungary.
 Unlike his predecessor, Sir Charles, Éliás was quite skilled in the management of estates and townships, having served his sire and mistress as seneschal first as her ghoul and later as her progeny.
-His unilateral appointment as prince of Clus by Lady Nova marked a turning point in her relationship with the rest of the Council, as it signalled her willingness (and perhaps even eagerness) to replace each of them with a servant of her own making.
+Unfortunately, his unilateral appointment as prince of Clus by Lady Nova marked a turning point in her relationship with the rest of the Council, as it signalled her willingness (and perhaps even eagerness) to replace each of them with a servant of her own making.
 Out of resentment for her actions, the hapless Éliás was mostly ignored by his peers save for his sire (who treated him as a yes-man) and Prince Karol of Schäßburg.
 This was unfortunate, for while he lacked imagination, his practical organisational and financial suggestions made good sense for the future of the council, and might even have borne good fortune in the decades to come.
 He was a decent prince, save for doing a progeny’s duty by unreservedly backing his sire and catering to her often unsavoury needs.
 Prince Éliás vanished in 1190, and it is now thought that he was hunted and destroyed on the same night as his sire was captured by Mitru the Hunter.

 - Bernhard Billung, failed prince of Kronstadt (9th gen. Gangrel, childe of Lucien, e.
 AD 1066, d.
 1203?).
 Tenure: 1199-1203.
 An early member of the noted Transylvanian coterie known as the Concord, Bernhard was also the childe of an ancient Roman warrior, Lucien, who is mighty in knowledge in wisdom but quite weak in the blood for his years.
 Bernhard initially veiled his true identity by using the pseudonym Gunthar of Saint Wolfgang, a name by which he also established himself among the mortals of his city, but once comfortable in his power he grew more relaxed about using his actual name.
 Undeniably charismatic and much experienced in the ways of war, he was initially thought to be a good fit for the embattled domain of Kronstadt, but the Gangrel’s pride and arrogance made him few allies among the Council of Ashes.
 After some initial political missteps he began the long process of restoring good will, but allies farther afield called him away in 1202 to participate in the Fourth Cainite Crusade.
 He perished before he could return to continue his work.